developer-onizuka/OAuth2.0_AzureAD/README.md

 <br>

-# 2. Define Redirect URI
+# 2. Authorization Endpoint
-A redirect URI, or reply URL, is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.<br>
+You need to define a redirect URI to create authorization endpoint.
+The redirect URI, or reply URL, is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.<br>

 **(1) Select Authentication**<br>